Pelvic Health

 Improving the quality of life and self-management of pelvic health problems is of paramount importance to me.
 I know the impact pelvic health problems can have on your overall well being, so there’s no greater satisfaction when I’m able to share my knowledge and experiences to help you take back control.

 Since graduating from the University of Keele (2003) with a BSc (Hons) in Physiotherapy, I attained a Post Graduate Certificate in ‘Continence for Physiotherapists’ from the University of Bradford (2011).
+More recently, in 2025, I attained an Internship with University of Lincoln completing a research project relating to bowel incontinence management.

 Jenny Horrigan